aHub-Tech/hub-discord/CONTRIBUTING.md

 - We use linting with ESLint
 - 2 spaces for identation, do not use tabs
+- Use of semicolon `;`
+- Wrap the properties of arrow functions around parentheses
+- Add a space before and after the arrow function `=>`
+- Do not use duplicate imports
 - You should run `yarn lint` to lint your code before reviewing a PR
 - Your code will be run against our CI
 - Your code should pass our CI pipeline to be able to be merged against the main branch